 The Coaching Association of Canada is a trademarked name.
-On first usage, spell out the Coaching Association of Canada, add the TM, and place the acronym in brackets.
-On second usage, the TM is not required and the acronym is to be used.
+On first usage, spell out the Coaching Association of Canada, add the [TM], and place the acronym in brackets.
+On second usage, the [TM] is not required and the acronym is to be used.

-Example: The Coaching Association of CanadaTM (CAC) unites stakeholders and partners in its commitment to raising the skills and stature of coaches, and ultimately expanding their reach and influence.
-Through its programs, the CAC empowers coaches with knowledge and skills, promotes ethics, fosters positive attitudes, builds competence, and increases the credibility and recognition of coaches.
+Example: The Coaching Association of Canada[TM] (CAC) unites partners and sport leaders in its commitment to raising the skills and stature of coaches, and ultimately expanding their reach and influence.